FxSchrauber/OLD_Code_for_developing_Lightworks_effects/curves/S/curve10S.md

 ### Parameter Description:

-1. `x`: The value to apply the S-curve to.
+1. `x`: The value to which the S curve is to be applied.
    - **Type:** `float`, local
    - **Value range**: Designed for a range of **0.0 to 1.0** , but all other values are allowed.
    - **Center** of the S-curve (return value identical to `x`): **0.5**